 Patients: Our approach delivers superior clinical outcomes for patients in a more convenient, comfortable and cost-efficient setting.
-According to internal surveys conducted in 2014 (which had a range of 12 to 33 questions and sought patient feedback regarding the facility, physicians, staff, and which were distributed to approximately 192,000 of our patients), approximately 94% of the approximately 61,000 respondents responded favorably as to their overall experience at, or impressions of, the facility that they visited.
-We believe this is a direct result of our patient-centric approach and our focus on quality.
-In addition, on average, our facilities exceeded industry averages for each of Centers for Medicare and Medicaid Services', or CMS', 2014 Ambulatory Surgical Center Quality Reporting (ASCQR) program's five key core ASC quality measures, of which four are outcome measures (patient burn, patient fall, prophylactic intravenous antibiotic timing and surgical errors) and one is a process of care measure (hospital transfer admission).
+According to internal surveys conducted in 2014, our patients have expressed a 94% patient satisfaction rate, which exceeded the industry average.
+We believe our patient satisfaction rate is a direct result of our patient-centric approach and our focus on quality.
+On average, our facilities exceed industry averages for each of CMS' Ambulatory Surgical Center Quality Reporting (ASCQR) program's six key core ASC quality measures.
 Patients benefit from our intense focus on their care and our ability to conveniently and cost-effectively provide targeted Ancillary Services.
-We believe that patients realize cost savings when undergoing surgery in one of our ASCs as compared to a hospital outpatient department ("HOPD").
-Based on Medicare fee schedules, it is estimated that the costs associated with the facility for surgeries performed at an ASC cost patients, in the aggregate, approximately 45% less as compared to having the same procedures performed in an HOPD.
+Patients also realize cost-savings from undergoing surgery in our facilities.
+Based on 2014 Medicare fee schedules, surgeries in our facilities cost approximately 45% less as compared to having the same procedure performed in a hospital outpatient department.
 According to the Office of Inspector General, this translates into potential savings of approximately \$3 billion to Medicare beneficiaries between 2012 through 2017.